Pakistan's stateless Rohingya

 Karachi, Pakistan (CNN)For more than 20 years, Mohammad Rasheed has eked out a living selling fish on the southeastern tip of Pakistan's port city of Karachi.

-Now 41, Rasheed says he was just 10 years old when members of his family fled religious persecution in Myanmar's western coastal state of Rakhine, heading first to neighboring Bangladesh, then across the border to the Indian city of Calcutta, before finally making the journey north by foot to Pakistan via Kashmir.
+Now 41, Rasheed says he was just 10 years old when members of his family fled religious persecution in Myanmar's western coastal state of Rakhine, heading first to neighboring Bangladesh, then across the border to the Indian city of Kolkata, before finally making the journey north by foot to Pakistan via Kashmir.

 "I am a Rohingya," he tells CNN, while seated on the edge of an old rickety red boat.
 "And I have no home."